Bahram Beyzai: Playwriting in the 1960s

-In 1968, Beyzai was one of the nine founders of the Iranian Writers' Guild, a highly controversial organization in the face of censorship.
+In 1968, Beyzai was one of the nine founders of the Iranian Writers' Guild, which was a highly controversial organization in the face of censorship.
 In 1969, he was invited to teach at the Theater Department of the College of Fine Arts at the University of Tehran.
 He chaired this department from 1972 to 1979.
 With his readership, many prominent authors and artists started teaching at the department and created the most fruitful period in the history of that department.